Juvenile Detention Center

 Each case is different.
 You must talk to the probation officer about this.

 If you or your child has a concern, discuss this with a shift supervisor who will explain the complaint procedure to you.
-Other staff members will also try to answer any other questions you might have.
+Staff members will try to answer any other questions you might have.
 Feel free to ask them.

 Sunday